 Save Time With Your Most Common Cases

 The time savings come in when you are able to say only a few words and have it type many more (even pages worth).
-In the example above the user would go from dictating 20 words to dictating only 8.
+In the example above, the user would go from dictating twenty words to dictating only eight.
 This also reduces the risk of error because fewer words are being dictated.
 A very common template that often gets used with the VoiceOver and VoiceOver PRO software is the gross examination of an appendix.
-With our software you could say, “Insert Appendix,” and see the following on screen:
+With Voicebrook's software you could say, “Insert Appendix,” and see the following on screen:

 Received [in formalin] and labeled with the patient's name, medical record number, and "[ ]" is a vermiform appendix measuring [N cm] long and [N cm] in average diameter with attached mesoappendix measuring [N cm].
 The surface of the appendix shows [ ].
 Serial sectioning reveals [ ].
 Representative sections are submitted in [ ] cassette(s).

 Anyone who has dictated an appendix gross examination before would likely agree that this is close to what they said.
 Every set of brackets is a variable that is required to be filled in for that particular specimen.
-We enable you to then use voice or a foot pedal to navigate the brackets and dictate in the appropriate information.
+Voicebrook's software enables you to then use voice or a foot pedal to navigate the brackets and dictate in the appropriate information.

 “This is great, but I don’t have time to put these together”

 That’s where we come in.
-During our project implementation process, we collect data from your site.
+During our project implementation process, Voicebrook collects data from your site.
 If you talk to your transcriptionists, they more than likely have templates already existing in your AP system for most users.
-They have learned to recognize those patterns after listening to dictations for years just like I did with the Forensic Pathologist I assist.
+They have learned to recognize those patterns after listening to dictations for years, just like I did with the forensic pathologist I assist.
 Sometimes we are able to extract those templates from your AP system, but if not, we always provide you a list of gross and diagnostic templates to use as examples.
 You are then welcome to take the examples as they are, or change them to sound more like the way you do things at your particular site.

 Standardization is another great benefit of templates.
-We have had many clients say that with the move to speech recognition they also want to standardize some of the information in their reports.
+Voicebrook has had many clients say that with the move to speech recognition, they also want to standardize some of the information in their reports.
 When using templates, you are prompted for the appropriate data to ensure the same information goes into each report.
-Many of the practitioners reading the Pathology reports also appreciate a level of standardization because then they know where they need to look for certain information regardless of who dictated the report.
+Many of the practitioners reading the pathology reports also appreciate a level of standardization because then they know where they need to look for certain information, regardless of who dictated the report.

-We are all dedicated to the success of our clients.
+At Voicebrook, we are all dedicated to the success of our clients.
 We have several team members with backgrounds in pathology who are always willing to help create and edit templates.
-Our Client Success team will collect as much data as possible from your location to ensure we are preparing you to be as efficient as possible with your implementation of VoiceOver which always includes the use of templates.
+Our Client Success team will collect as much data as possible from your location to ensure we are preparing you to be as efficient as possible with your implementation of VoiceOver, which always includes the use of templates.